Ilya Sutskever: Career and research

 In May 2024, Sutskever announced his departure from OpenAI to focus on a new project that was "very personally meaningful" to him.
 His decision followed a turbulent period at OpenAI marked by leadership crises and internal debates about the direction of AI development and alignment protocols.
 Jan Leike, the other leader of the superalignment project, announced his departure hours later, citing an erosion of safety and trust in OpenAI's leadership.

-In June 2024, Sutskever announced Safe Superintelligence Inc., a new company he founded with Daniel Gross and Daniel Levy with offices in Palo Alto and Tel Aviv.
+In June 2024, Sutskever announced Safe Superintelligence Inc. (SSI), a new company he founded with Daniel Gross and Daniel Levy with offices in Palo Alto and Tel Aviv.
 In contrast to OpenAI, which releases revenue-generating products, Sutskever said the new company's "first product will be the safe superintelligence, and it will not do anything else up until then".
 In September 2024, the company announced that it had raised $1 billion from venture capital firms including Andreessen Horowitz, Sequoia Capital, DST Global, and SV Angel.
 In March 2025, Safe Superintelligence Inc. raised $2 billion more and reportedly reached a $32 billion valuation, notably due to Sutskever's reputation.
+In June 2025, SSI rejected an offer from Meta Platforms to buy the company.
+Sutskever became CEO of SSI shortly thereafter, after co-founder and CEO Gross left for Meta.

 In an October 2024 interview after winning the Nobel Prize in Physics, Geoffrey Hinton expressed support for Sutskever's decision to fire Altman, emphasizing concerns about AI safety.